 The voltage may vary slightly but should be close to 5 Volts.

-If you get a good reading than the harness is good and move on to testing the engine coolant sensor itself.
+If you get a good reading the harness is good and move on to testing the engine coolant sensor itself.

-If you do not get a good 5 volt read than the harness is bad or a wire may have a cut somewhere.
+If you do not get a good 5 volt read the harness is bad or a wire may have a cut somewhere.